 EC621 Selective subsidy and support for the third sector will help to produce many socially and environmentally benign local enterprises.
 Development funding will channel local savings into local economically and environmentally sound community initiatives (EC512).
-The Citizens' Income scheme (EC730) will further enhance opportunities for individual participation in the third sector.
+Universal Basic Income (EC730) will further enhance opportunities for individual participation in the third sector.

 EC650 The unaccountable exercise of economic power by large corporations has done much to destroy the environment and convivial social structures.
 Green policies will establish greater community and environmental accountability.